What is Organizational Change?

 Organizational change is a process through which an organization changes its activities to outperform in the changing business environment.
 The changes may be in its culture, technologies, infrastructure, personnel, strategies, and so on.

 Change is necessary but it is not easy.
 Organizations operate in changing business settings.
-Static business strategies would not give effective results in long run.
+Static business strategies would not give effective results in the long run.
 Changes that occur internally and externally affect the performance of an organization.
 To confront such changes the organization should change its functioning style.

 Managing change is necessary for the organization to survive in the competitive market.
 Employees may resist change and how managers execute the change affects how they receive it.
 However, he should be conscious of the business environment and adaptive to its changing factors.

 Internal and external are the two main forces organizations under some changes.
 Internal reasons include the forces within the organization whereas external reasons include forces outside the organization.
 Here are some examples of these forces.

 Organizations may change their functioning because of the problems within the organization.
 These problems or issues may include: